nottrobin/maas-docs/en/manage-audit-events.md

 The above output shows that there is currently only one audit event log for the user `admin` and this was created when they logged into the web UI.

-## List audit events for a specific user
+<h2 id="heading--list-audit-events-for-a-specific-user">List audit events for a specific user</h2>

 To list the audit event logs for a specific user that you have permissions for, supply the `owner=$USERNAME` parameter to the query command: